-VERA THERAPEUTICS, INC.

-Annual Meeting of Stockholders

-May 10, 2023 9:00 AM (Pacific Time)

-This proxy is solicited by the Board of Directors
+VERA THERAPEUTICS, INC. Annual Meeting of Stockholders May 15, 2024 8:00 AM (Pacific Time) This proxy is solicited by the Board of Directors

-The undersigned hereby appoints Marshall Fordyce, M.D., and Sean Grant, and each of them, with full power of substitution and power to act alone, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the reverse side, all of the shares of Class A Common Stock of Vera Therapeutics, Inc. which the undersigned is entitled to vote, and, in their best judgment, to vote upon such other business as may properly come before the Annual Meeting of Stockholders to be held May 10, 2023, and at any adjournments or postponements thereof, with all powers which the undersigned would possess if present at the meeting.
+The undersigned hereby appoints Marshall Fordyce, M.D., and Sean Grant, and each of them, with full power of substitution and power to act alone, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the reverse side, all of the shares of Class A Common Stock of Vera Therapeutics, Inc. which the undersigned is entitled to vote, and, in their best judgment, to vote upon such other business as may properly come before the Annual Meeting of Stockholders to be held May 15, 2024, and at any adjournments or postponements thereof (with discretionary authority under Proposal 1 to vote for a substitute nominee if any nominee is unable to serve or for good cause will not serve), with all powers which the undersigned would possess if present at the meeting.
 The undersigned hereby acknowledges receipt of the Proxy Statement for the Annual Meeting of Stockholders.